Conflict Avoidance in Social Navigation -- a Survey: Evaluating an Interaction

-\textbf{Smoothness} is a generalization for several metrics that measure the total energy that was put into the interaction by the robot or the human.
+\textit{Smoothness} is a generalization for several metrics that measure the total energy that was put into the interaction by the robot or the human.
 Successful interactions are expected to require less energy than unsuccessful interactions, which force the robot to replan.
 Smoothness can be evaluated in several ways, including acceleration/deceleration over time, total kinetic energy used \citep{park2013collision}, path irregularity (how many unnecessary turns were taken) \citep{guzzi2013human}, cumulative heading change \citep{okal2016learning}, and the integral of the square of the curvature to measure the smoothness of a pedestrian’s path \citep{karamouzas2009predictive}.
-This measure is influenced by whether the task is \textbf{Prevention vs. Resolution}, the \textbf{Robot's Role}, the \textbf{Observability} that can enable the robot to plan better ahead, and the \textbf{Motion Control} used.
+This measure is influenced by the \textbf{Robot's Role}, the \textbf{Observability} that can enable the robot to plan better ahead, and the \textbf{Motion Control} used.

-\textbf{Avoidance Distance} is a way to measure how close the robot came to a conflict or a full collision with a human.
+\textit{Avoidance Distance} is a way to measure how close the robot came to a conflict or a full collision with a human.
 Usually, a robot that is able to avoid pedestrians from afar is considered more successful than a robot that almost reaches collision \citep{svenstrup2010trajectory}.
 However, this success sometimes creates a tradeoff with the total length of the path the robot needs to take and the smoothness of the path.
-This metric is highly affected by whether the task is \textbf{Prevention vs. Resolution}, the \textbf{Robot's Role}, the \textbf{Number of Agents}, and the \textbf{Motion Control} used that might have its own predefined distance-keeping restrictions.
+This metric is affected by the \textbf{Robot's Role}, the \textbf{Number of Agents}, and the \textbf{Motion Control} used that might have its own predefined distance-keeping restrictions.